 Membership in the Teaching Certificate Program requires nomination by a candidate’s Division Chief, Department Chair, or supervisor.
 Calls for nomination for AY2021-2023 program will go out in the Summer of 2021.
-For more information, please contact the Department of Medical Education at x41325, or email firstname.lastname@example.org
+For more information, please contact the Department of Education via email firstname.lastname@example.org

 Program requirements include the following (estimated as 3 hours of commitment per month):